flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 title="{{ page.title }}"
 alt="{{ page.title }}. {{ page.keywords }}">

-Here is what they meanin:
+Here is what they mean:

 1. The **product** is the ultimate outcome.
 In our context, the product is software, not "architecture".